Texas death row inmate Robert Roberson doesn't testify Monday in 'shaken baby syndrome' case

 Both Gov. Greg Abbott and Texas Attorney General Ken Paxton objected to the committee’s subpoena.
 Paxton demanded that he only be allowed to testify virtually.

-"Robert is a person with autism who has significant communication challenges," said State Rep. Joseph Moody.
+"Robert is a person with autism who has significant communication challenges," said State Rep. Moody.
 "He’s also spent most of the past two decades alone, locked away from the modern technology we now take for granted."

 This current legal battle started after the bipartisan House committee voted unanimously last Wednesday to subpoena Roberson to testify.